christinecha/web-development-000/src/00/html-elements.md

 ## Self-closing tags

 There are some HTML elements that can't contain children (no text, no elements, no nothin' inside!).
-In these special cases, you have to merge the two tags into just one.
+In these special cases, you use a slightly different format - almost as if you've merged the opening and closing tags into one.

 Correct: